SweetheartSquad/GameOff2021/README.md

 3. Go to [release action](https://github.com/SweetheartSquad/GameOff2021/actions/workflows/release.ymlhttps://github.com/SweetheartSquad/GameOff2021/actions/workflows/release.yml)
 4. Select "Run workflow", and confirm on `main` branch

-The workflow will automatically push
+The workflow will automatically create a build and upload it to itch.io.